derekbrokeit/homebrew-igcc/README.md

 homebrew-igcc
 =============

-Simple homebrew installation script for igcc, the Interactive-GCC REPL
+Simple homebrew packageing script for igcc, the Interactive-GCC REPL.